 Engineering, procurement, and construction, often referred to by the shorthand EPC, basically covers the bulk of the actual construction process for a utility-scale, C&I, or community solar installation.
 A lot of steps fit under this umbrella, including project design, obtaining equipment and labor to build the system, and installing all the components necessary to get the project up and running.
 Some developers outsource these responsibilities to an EPC-specific company, while others handle it in-house.

 Top five solar developers in the U.S.

-Now that we’ve covered the basics of what a solar developers is, here are the top solar developers in the U.S., according to installed capacity in 2019:
+Now that we’ve covered the basics of what a solar developer is, here are the top solar developers in the U.S., according to installed capacity in 2020:

 Start your solar journey today with EnergySage

 EnergySage is the nation’s leading online solar marketplace: when you sign up for a free account, we connect you with solar companies in your area, who compete for your business with custom solar quotes tailored to fit your needs.
 Over 10 million people come to EnergySage each year to learn about, shop for, and invest in solar.
 Sign up today to see how much solar can save you.